 12. You get to make a difference in the world

-Everybody wants to feel like they are making a difference in their job – and as a designer you'll be able to see the fruits of your labour and get a real sense of achievement in your work.
-Seeing something through to the finish is very satisfying and when your design is live and out there in the world, it can be a real thrill to know other people are seeing it, using it and interacting with it.
+Everybody wants to feel like they are making a difference in their job – and as a designer, you'll be able to see the fruits of your labour and get a real sense of achievement in your work.
+Seeing something through to the finish is very satisfying, and when your design is live and out there in the world, it can be a real thrill to know other people are seeing it, using it and interacting with it.
 You'll join an industry with a rich heritage for making people's lives better.

 13. Life is too short to stay stuck in a job you hate

 If you're stuck in a rut in a job that doesn't inspire you then only you can do something about it.
 We understand how difficult it is to give up a comfortable position once you're on the career ladder, but you will soon realise just how quickly the years fly by when the daily grind takes over.
-So if you're in a job you don't enjoy and think design could be right for you, then get out there, practice your craft, and learn as much about the industry as you can.
+So if you're in a job you don't enjoy and think design could be right for you, then get out there, practise your craft, and learn as much about the industry as you can.
 After all, life is too short to spend every working hour doing something that doesn't inspire you.
 And we can assure you, life as a designer is full of new inspiration every single day.

 To find out more about how to kickstart your career with graphic design courses in the UK, USA and Australia, visit www.shillingtoneducation.com.